Last Updated on November 20, 2020 by CryptoCreed

 Some obvious, yet often forgotten things are the temperature and ventilation of the room you put the miners in.
 You should put the miners in a cool environment, not too close to other objects (especially inflammable ones)

-If you need help on assembling the rig, a video would most likely help more than just words.
+If you need help assembling the rig, a video would most likely help more than just words.
 Therefore I recommend to you: Youtube.com.
-The number 1 video provider of the internet.
-Just search for “Mining rig” on its search engine, together with some words that would best describe your rig and off you go.
+The number 1 video provider on the internet.
+Just search for “Mining rig” on its search engine, together with some words that would best describe your rig, and off you go.
 For specific help, I recommend the Technical Support section of bitcointalk.org.

 You’ve made it!